Explore part-time training

 Our part-time training gives you the ability to prepare for leadership in the Church of England alongside other work and ministry commitments.

-The programme is flexible, so you can work full- or part-time while you study.
-Students are able to complete diploma-level training through a combination of evening, weekend, and daytime classes.
+The programme is flexible, so you can work part-time while you study.
+Students are able to complete diploma-level training through a combination of evening and daytime lectures.

 Want to learn more about flexible ordination training at Trinity?
 Contact our admissions team or call 0117 968 0254.